 With Fiona, you can enter your credit score range to get matched with loan offers featuring competitive rates and flexible term options.

 With regard to its most recent model, VantageScore 4.0 was released in 2017.
-While VantageScore 4.0 uses the same credit score range as FICO, as well as the same factors in its calculation, it differs in its approach to weighing and viewing the factors.
-For example, when it comes to how much revolving credit a consumer is spending (i.e., their credit utilization ratio), VantageScore focuses more on trended utilization, which looks at whether a consumer is paying the minimum or full statement balance on their credit card over a period of 24 months.
-Trended data like this can provide a better outlook of how a consumer’s credit behavior is changing or staying the same, as opposed to a snapshot that only tells one story.
+While VantageScore 4.0 uses the same credit score range as FICO, as well as the same (link: /learn/about-creditcards/how-is-a-credit-score-calculated text: factors in its calculation), it differs in its approach to weighing and viewing the factors.
+For example, when it comes to how much revolving credit a consumer is spending (i.e., their (link: /learn/about-creditcards/the-importance-of-keeping-a-low-credit-utilization-ratio text: credit utilization ratio)), VantageScore focuses more on trended utilization, which looks at whether a consumer is paying the minimum or full statement balance on their credit card over a period of 24 months. (link: /learn/about-loans/how-trended-data-is-evolving-the-credit-score text: Trended data) like this can provide a better outlook of how a consumer’s credit behavior is changing or staying the same, as opposed to a snapshot that only tells one story.